bassgelo/c8_microblogging/README.md

         <version>8.6.5</version>
     </dependency>
   ````
-* This library was released in Autumn 2024 and is maintained by Camunda, it is part of the main github repository https://github.com/camunda/camunda/tree/main/clients/spring-boot-starter-camunda-sdk
+* This library was released in Autumn 2024 and is maintained by Camunda, it is part of the main gitHub repository https://github.com/camunda/camunda/tree/main/clients/spring-boot-starter-camunda-sdk
 * An older version of the above-mentioned library was maintained by the community, and it was archived by the time version 8.5 was released; the old library repository is https://github.com/camunda-community-hub/spring-zeebe, the repo contains valuable documentation for the specific Camunda version `8.5` we use in this project
 * All the code examples using this library can be found in the module `zeebe-worker_spring-zeebe`